Leaves of three — let them be! You've probably heard that little rhyme about

 itchy, too.
 After a few days, the blisters may become crusty and start to flake off.

-It takes 1 to 2 weeks to heal.
+It may take 2 to 3 weeks to heal.

-It's a good idea to consult with your doctor if you have any kind of rash,
+It's a good idea to see your doctor if you have any kind of rash,

-If your rash was caused by poison ivy or a similar plant, the doctor may recommend
+rash was caused by poison ivy or a similar plant, the doctor may recommend cool showers

 called an antihistamine might be needed to decrease itching and redness.
 A steroid